HardisonCo/.github/international/romania/ro-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with ro_Health systems in Romania.
+This document outlines how HMS-AGX is integrated with ro-health systems in Romania.